 Can I load ZAR (South African Rand) to this card?

 This card allows you to spend in ZAR, although note that this card is a debit card, not a travel card, meaning you can’t preload funds onto it.

-Is there a foreign transaction fee incurred if I use the linked Visa debit card that comes with the with the Citibank Plus transaction account to make an international online purchase from Australia?
+Is there a foreign transaction fee incurred if I use the linked Debit MasterCard that comes with the with the Citibank Plus transaction account to make an international online purchase from Australia?

-No you won’t be charged an international transaction fee if you use your Visa Debit card to purchase something internationally online.
+No you won’t be charged an international transaction fee if you use your Debit MasterCard to purchase something internationally online.

 I’ll be travelling to Hanoi Vietnam soon.
 I believe there’s a citibank branch there (it’d be nice if you could confirm).
 My question is will i be able to make a cash deposit at that branch with either Australian dollar, Euro and/or Vietnamese Dong?